funcompbio/practical9/practical9.md

    you should see the message `GitHub Pages source saved`.
 You should refresh the page through the reload button of the browser until you see a new message at the top that says `Your site is live at` followed by an URL.
-That's the URL of your website, open it up in a new tab of your web browser.
+That's the URL of your website, open it up in a new tab of your web browser, either by right-clicking on the URL and selecting `Open link in new tab` or by clicking on the button `Visit site` that appears next to the URL.

     ![](mywebsite5.png)